Vespula infernalis: Reproduction

 In preusurpation V. infernalis individuals, Dufour's gland contains clear oily material.
 It is part of the reproductive organs along with the ovaries and a poison gland.
-Distinctly enough, in new fall wasps, the Dufour's gland was empty and flat and in older wasps, the gland had a little oil but was flat as well.
+In new fall wasps, the Dufour's gland was empty and flat and in older wasps, the gland had a little oil but was flat as well.
 Hypertrophy of the Dufour's gland is known to occur but more evidence is needed.
-During and after the mauling period, female Vespula infernalis will oviposit.
+During and after the mauling period, female V. infernalis will oviposit.
 This time period is brief.
 The females insert eggs in new cell combs.
 Workers act no differently during period of oviposition.
 However, one instance of a worker interrupting the oviposition of the parasite was recorded, which led to mauling of the worker by the parasite and the egg falling out of the designated cell.
-Eggs laid by Vespula infernalis are not only found in cells but also found on the cell wall, exterior of the comb, between cells, or along the caps.
+Eggs laid by V. infernalis are not only found in cells but also found on the cell wall, exterior of the comb, between cells, or along the caps.